julianjca/juliancanderson.com/content/blog/how-to-take-smart-notes/index.md

 #### Make permanent notes

 In this step, you will process notes from step 1 and 2.
-After going through them you can turn into the slip-box and find connections between your exsisting notes and your new notes.
+After going through them you can turn into the slip-box and find connections between your existing notes and your new notes.
 Write one note for each ideas and write it as you write for someone else.
 You can safely throw away notes from step 1 and 2 right now.

 #### Add permanent notes to Zettelkasten